 While not required for arbitration, retaining an attorney for this process is strongly advised.
 When you have a chance to win compensation, shouldn’t you give it your best shot?
-An accomplished attorney has the expertise to get you the compensation you deserve.
+An accomplished attorney has the skills to get you the compensation you deserve.

 Court or Arbitration?

 Asking some important questions can help you decide between an arbitration hearing and a trial.

 • Are you decisive?
 Once you and the other party agree to arbitration, that’s it.
 There’s no changing your mind to opt for a trial instead.

 • Can you accept any decision?
 Avenues for appeals aren’t plentiful in arbitration.
 Can you respect the outcome so that you can move on?

 • Do you mind putting your life on hold for a potentially larger award?
 Arbitration awards can be substantially less than what could be awarded in court.
 However, levels of emotional distress can also be much less.

 • Do you want the world to know what you came away with?
 Damages awarded in arbitration are strictly confidential.
 Trials?
 Not so much.

 • Is the opposing party likely to pay?
 If the opposing party fails to pay damages you were awarded in arbitration, the agreement must be enforced through the court.

 • Is time a factor?
 Arbitration hearings resolve cases much quicker than even the fastest trials do.
 Time-consuming appeals can eat up time in a trial, but these are limited in arbitration hearings.